Setting measurable goals for your B2B website

-What is the goal of your B2B website?
+What is the goal of your website?

-Your goals also form the backbone of your website marketing.
+Your website goals also form the backbone of your website marketing.
 For example, if your website is all about getting people to download brochures, then you know that your social media campaigns, email marketing and other forms of traffic acquisition, will all need to be centred around this goal.

 A good place to start is a "Discovery" session, where you take a step back and ask questions about where your company, its products and customers are now.
 Download our Website Discovery PDF to get started.

-How to define SMART B2B website goals
+How to define SMART website objectives

-There are five main areas that goals fall under, so the first step is to define what your website can offer each area.
+There are five main areas that website goals fall under, so the first step is to define what your website can offer each area.

-- GOAL 1
+• GOAL 1

 Sales